 Pacific Rockweed (Fucus distichus)

-Description: Pacific rockweed is a type of brown algae found amongst the tide pools of Haystack Rock.
-Pacific rockweed grows in a forked branching pattern and is a darker brown color with olive or yellow-brown tips.
-The tips of its branches swell as they mature into air bladders, and they gain a bumpy texture.
-Like other seaweed species, Pacific rockweed fastens to substrate with its holdfast.
-On average, it grows to be about 25 centimeters (almost 10 inches) long.
+Description: Pacific rockweed grows in a forked branching pattern and is a darker brown color with olive green to yellow-brown tips.
+The tips of its branches swell as they mature into air bladders and gain a bumpy texture.
+These bumps are the reproductive receptacles holding the gametes.
+Like other seaweed species, Pacific rockweed fastens to substrates with its holdfast.
+On average, it grows to be about 40 cm long.

-Habitat: This common species of seaweed has quite the geographic range; it’s found in the Arctic Ocean, the Bering Sea, from the Aleutian Islands to central California, and along the coastlines of Japan and Russia.
+Habitat: This common species of seaweed has quite the geographic range; it’s found in the Arctic Ocean, the Bering Sea, and the Pacific Ocean from the Aleutian Islands to central California, and along the coastlines of Japan and Russia.

 Tide Pool Tidbits:

-Pacific rockweed contributes to tide pool ecosystems by providing shelter for marine invertebrates and other algae species; dense canopies of rockweed protect these organisms from being battered by waves or from desiccating (AKA drying out).
+• Pacific rockweed contributes to tide pool ecosystems by providing shelter for marine invertebrates and other algae species; dense canopies of rockweed protect these organisms from being battered by waves or from drying out.

-Common grazers of rockweed include mollusks like periwinkle snails and false limpets.
+• Common grazers of rockweed include mollusks like periwinkle snails and limpets.